Jorge Núñez Sánchez: Biography

 Núñez Sánchez was born in Magdalena, Bolívar Province, Ecuador.
 His father was Tirso Núñez Moya and his mother was Amada Sánchez García.

 In 1970 he married Susana Grijalva Chacón who he later divorced.

-Between 1973-1975 he was an assistant professor at the Central University of Ecuador, and was in charge of the Department of Socioeconomic Problems.
+Between 1973 and 1975 he was an assistant professor at the Central University of Ecuador, and was in charge of the Department of Socioeconomic Problems.
 In 1975 he won a three-year scholarship from the National Institute of Anthropology and History of Mexico through the IECE.
 He was hired as a researcher at the National Institute of Anthropology and History of Mexico INAH.
 He studied the topic "oligarchy and imperialism" and finished his first semester, but due to the serious financial crisis of 1976, which resulted in the devaluation of the Mexican peso by 100%, the government abolished all scholarships and he had to return to Quito in December.

 He returned to Ecuador from Mexico with enough material to write a non-fiction book titled "The Endless War: United States vs Latin America" (Quito, 1980) which has gone through 4 editions.
 The book related the number of attacks on Latin American republics, from the Monroe Doctrine to the interventions in Central America, notably in the case of Nicaragua, Cuba, Grenada, et al. He also wrote a renowned yet controversial book "Myth of Independence" (1976) which explained how, through war, the oligarchy, who already had a socioeconomic advantage, had gained the political power in the Royal Audience of Quito.

 In 1977 he was the chair of Socioeconomic Problems of Ecuador & Latin America, and Latin American Urban History at the Central University of Ecuador, where he continued to teach as a full-time professor until his death.

 In 1979 he was sent by the New Journal (Revista Nueva) of Quito to Nicaragua as a war correspondent.
 There he witnessed first hand the struggle of the Nicaraguan people against the Somoza dictatorship.
 He spent 2 months in Managua and nearby towns.
 That year he published "The History of Ecuadorian Political Parties" (1979).
 In 1981 he organized the Third Meeting of Latin American and Caribbean Historians ADHILAC, held in Quito and was appointed Executive Secretary of that institution.
 In 1983 he joined the Democratic Left.
 That year he was invited to Cuba by its Academy of Sciences, and his work on U.S. interventions appeared in "Gramma", the only newspaper in Havana.

 In 1984 he was re-elected as the Secretary of ADHILAC.
 Director of National Social Security Institute IESS, Patrick Avila, hired him to direct a research program, the result of which was the 500-page work "History of the Ecuadorian Social Security", with data and statistics on the institution since it was founded in 1928 and the evolution of its services and benefits.

 In 1985 he married Jenny Londoño López of Guayaquil.
 That year he published "Nicaragua, the Invincible Trench" (1985).